-- (1) The purpose of the Hillslopes overlay code is to: - (a) implement the policy direction in the Strategic Framework, in particular: - (i) Theme 1 Settlement pattern: Element 3.4.7 Mitigation of hazards; - (ii) Theme 2 Environment and landscape values: Element 3.5.5 Scenic amenity. - (b) enable an assessment of whether development is suitable on land within the Hillslopes sub-categories. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) development on hillslopes is safe, serviceable and accessible; - (b) the ecological values, landscape character and visual quality of the hillslopes are protected from development so as to retain the scenic backdrop to the region; - (c) Development on hillslopes is appropriate, having regard to the topographic constraints and environmental characteristics of the land; - (d) Development responds to the constraints of the site including gradient and slope stability; - (e) Works do not involve complex engineering solutions.
+- (1) The purpose of the Flood and storm tide hazard overlay code is to: - (a) implement the policy direction in the Strategic Framework, in particular: - (i) Theme 1 Settlement pattern: Element 3.4.7 Mitigation of hazards; - (ii) Theme 6 Infrastructure and transport: Element 3.9.2 Energy. - (b) enable an assessment of whether development is suitable on land within the Flood and storm tide hazard sub-categories. - (2) The purpose of the code will be achieved through the following overall outcomes: - (a) development siting, layout and access responds to the risk of the natural hazard and minimises risk to personal safety; - (b) development achieves an acceptable or tolerable risk level, based on a fit for purpose risk assessment; - (c) the development is resilient to natural hazard events by ensuring siting and design accounts for the potential risks of natural hazards to property; - (d) the development supports, and does not unduly burden disaster management response or recovery capacity and capabilities;